zxcnebuster/simple-todo/README.md

+# Description

+so far simple todo app for me to refresh some react knowledge and generally done for fun. had an idea to create a full things 3 clone for practice and personal use

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).